bpotterbaum/pjax-rails-example/README.md

 end
 ```

-for more great reading checkout https://github.com/defunkt/jquery-pjax
+For more info checkout https://github.com/defunkt/jquery-pjax